dzhan111/WordHunt-Solver/README.md

 # WordHunt-Solver
+This is a program for outputting all solutions in a given board from the GamePigeon game "Wordhunt".
 This works pretty well to beat pretty much all normal players.
 The wordbank isn't exactly the same one that GamePigeon uses.
 It also depends how fast you can swipe